-This course offers an intensive survey of the cultural, economic, and geographic characteristics of Australia and New Zealand.
+This course offers an intensive survey of the cultural, economic, and geographic characteristics of Australia.
 Our focus will be on the interdependence among these factors, and analyzing what implications they have for doing business in this part of the world.
-A primary area of emphasis will be on the application of business strategy and systems concepts, business modeling techniques, and design thinking.
-Through classroom discussions, business meetings, and cultural experiences, students will develop professional competencies needed to conduct business in an international context.
+A primary area of emphasis will be on the wine industry and Aboriginal art.
+Through classroom discussions, business meetings, winery visits, and cultural experiences, students will develop professional competencies needed to conduct business in an international context.

-The program will begin in Auckland, visit parts of the North Island, travel to Sydney, and conclude in Melbourne.Students will visit a variety of businesses in key industries located in the North Island of New Zealand and the areas surrounding Sydney and Melbourne, Australia.
-Students who want to combine this course with travel to other parts of Australia (e.g., the Great Barrier Reef) and/or New Zealand (e.g., South Island) are encouraged to do so before the course begins on January 1st.
+The program will begin in Sydney, and conclude in Melbourne.Students will visit a variety of businesses in key industries located in the areas surrounding Sydney, Adelaide, and Melbourne, Australia.
+Students who want to combine this course with travel to other parts of Australia (e.g., the Great Barrier Reef) are encouraged to do so before the course begins on January 1st.

 Global Commerce Immersion: